 Text copied to clipboard!

-• Can you describe your experience with different radiation therapy techniques?
+• What experience do you have with advanced radiation therapy techniques?

-• How do you approach communicating difficult diagnoses and treatment plans to patients and their families?
+• How do you communicate complex information to patients and families?

-• What strategies do you use to stay current with advancements in radiation oncology?
+• How do you stay current with advancements in radiation oncology?